Black Honeycomb: What to do With it?

 Even we beekeepers sometimes contribute to the problem with old combs.
 Some treatments used for varroa mite control or other issues can build up in wax comb.

 In truth, it is not the black honeycomb that you see that worries me.
 It is the contaminants that may be in the wax – that are the real problem.

-Rotating old frames (of wax) out of the hive before they get too old is the best solution.
+Rotating out old frames of wax before they get too old is the best solution.
 In this process, a few frames are replaced each year.
 This means that the colony is not having to start all over from scratch with all frames at once.

 Comb Honey Production – Fresh Wax

-They must install new foundation in their honey boxes each season.
+They must install new beeswax foundation in their honey boxes each season.
 This gives them the most pristine wax for jars of chunk honey.

 What to do With Your Old Brood Comb

 Once the wax has reached the stage of being black comb, it is not good for many things (in my opinion).
-A hobby beekeeper probably lacks the tools or chemicals necessary to bleach the wax.
+It is possible to whiten wax with chemicals.

 If you melt down old comb, very little wax is actually produced and it may be very brown.
-There are some crafts where the color of beeswax is not very important.
+And the process really stinks (literally).

 If you plan to use coloring agents for your wax project, you could use darker beeswax for projects such as making soy wax tarts or similar.

-The best use I have found for this old dark honeycomb is to use it to attract bee swarms to my traps.
 The scent present in this old wax is very attractive to scout bees.
 And if the frame is destroyed by wax moths – you really haven’t lost much.

 Keep your bee colonies healthier and productive by giving them a couple of fresh frames to work when the comb in the hive is very dark.